Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of the local singular factors

+The total quotient is obtained from the branch quotient and the bounded core data by successive extensions.
+In \(K\)-theory this gives

-where $C$ is the bounded core quotient and $P$ is the branchwise padding quotient.
-Because the exponential tautological package is multiplicative under short exact sequences, every tautological insertion splits into a bounded factor coming from $C$ and a universal smooth-branch factor coming from $P$.
-For the tangent package, the local virtual tangent class is the sum of: the universal smooth-branch tangent class, the tangent bundle of the affine parameter space, and finitely many cross-terms involving the bounded modules $C$ and $D$ against the smooth-branch quotient $P$.
+where \(P\) is the direct sum of the smooth-branch quotients and \(C\) is a bounded core quotient.
+Therefore descendent Chern characters split into the sum of a branch contribution and a bounded contribution determined by the core type.
+For the virtual tangent class, the local deformation complex is the sum of the smooth-branch deformation complexes, the tangent bundle of the affine-bundle fibre, and finitely many cross-terms involving the bounded modules \(C_L,D_L\) and the smooth-branch quotient \(P\).

-Choose $c\gg 0$ annihilating both $C$ and $D$.
-Then every cross-term factors through the branch truncations $P/t_i^cP$, so its $K$-class depends only on the finitely many truncated lengths $\min(n_i,c)$.
-After splitting into finitely many regions according to whether $n_i<c$ or $n_i\ge c$, every cross-term becomes polynomial in the branch lengths $n_i$.
-Multiplying by a polynomial in the variables $n_i$ is exactly the same as applying a polynomial in the differential operators $z_i\partial_{z_i}$ to the multivariate smooth-branch generating function.
-Summing over the finitely many strata gives the stated expression. \end{proof}
+Choose \(c\gg 0\) annihilating the bounded modules \(C_L\) and \(D_L\) on the chosen stratum.
+Then every cross-term factors through the branch truncations \(P/t_i^cP\), so its \(K\)-class depends only on the finitely many truncated lengths \(\min(n_i,c)\).
+After splitting into finitely many regions according to whether \(n_i<c\) or \(n_i\ge c\), every cross-term becomes polynomial in the branch lengths \(n_i\).
+Multiplication by a polynomial in the variables \(n_i\) is encoded in generating series by applying a polynomial in the differential operators \(z_i\partial_{z_i}\).
+Summing over the finitely many boundary strata gives \eqref{eq:conductor-boundary-decomposition}. \end{proof}